OpenTranslationBible/open-bible/en-GB/14.2 Chronicles/md/2-chronicles-02.md

 ## 2 Chronicles 2:1

-Now Solomon decided to build a house for the name of the Lord,
+Solomon planned to construct a house for the name of the Lord,

 > and a royal palace for himself.